manateelazycat/blink-search/README.md

 * `blink-search-restart-process`: restart blink-search process (only used for development)

 ## Option
 * `blink-search-search-backends`: default backends for blink search, which is a list of backend names, nil for all backends defined in python side.
+For example, blink-search only search result from buffer-list and find-file backend when set this option to `("Buffer List" "Find File")`
 * `blink-search-enable-posframe`: set this option with `t`, blink-search render search results by popup window, this feature need you install [posframe](https://github.com/tumashu/posframe) first
 * `blink-search-browser-function`: the default browser used for google suggestion.
 The default is `eaf-open-browser`, you can set it to `xwidget-webkit-browse-url` if your emacs is built with xwidget module.
 Or `browse-url-default-macosx-browser/browse-url-xdg-open` to open the browser by your system default browser.
 * `blink-search-common-directory`: Common directory to search and open, default is `'(("HOME" "~/"))`